-Loose Filler Cap Message
+Loose Fuel Filler Cap Message

-If the vehicles diagnostic system determines that the fuel filler cap in loose, improperly installed, or damaged, a "gASCAP" message will be displayed in the instrument cluster.
-Tighten the gas cap until a "clicking" sound is heard.
-This is an indication that the gas cap is properly tightened.
-Press the trip odometer reset button to turn off the message.
-If the problem persists, the message will appear the next time the vehicle is started.
-This might indicate a damaged cap.
-If the problem is detected twice 5 in a row, the system will turn on the MIL.
-Resolving the problem will turn the MIL off.
+If the vehicle diagnostic system determines that the fuel filler cap is loose or improperly installed, a "gASCAP" message will be displayed in the Odometer/Trip Odometer in the instrument cluster.
+Refer to "Instrument Cluster Description" in "Understanding Your Instrument Panel" for further information.
+Tighten the fuel filler cap properly and press the odometer/trip odometer RESET button to turn the message off.
+If the problem continues, the message will appear the next time the vehicle is started.
+Refer to "Onboard Diagnostic System" in "Maintaining Your Vehicle" for further information.